 It has more of a medication spin to it as opposed to a first aid approach.
 This includes no name paracetamol and ibuprofen for pain relief.
 These can be tagged teamed every 2 hours to stay on top of pain if needed, without OD’ing on the medication.

 Why no name?

 As long as they are paracetamol and ibuprofen there is no need to pay the full price of the heavily advertised brands.
-I learnt this lesson whilst travelling in Europe with a shocking headache.
+I learned this lesson whilst traveling in Europe with a shocking headache.
 Walked into the nearest supermarket and uttered the question “paracetamol?”

-I was handed a plain packaged paracetamol for 1 EURO!
+I was handed a plainly packaged paracetamol for 1 EURO!

-This complimentary kit also includes saline for washing out eyes, rehydration powder, essential oils (tea tree and lavendar oils for natural treatments), multi-vitamins, betadine antiseptic, an anti-histamine and more band aids.
+This complimentary kit also includes saline for washing out eyes, rehydration powder, essential oils (tea tree and lavender oils for natural treatments), multi-vitamins, betadine antiseptic, an anti-histamine and more band aids.

 My top flap first aid kit also contains activated charcoal which is essential for gastro intestinal issue and great for adsorption of gases and poison you may consume by accident too.